Geometric-Aware Low-Light Image and Video Enhancement via Depth Guidance: Conclusion

 \section{Conclusion}

-This paper proposes the utilization of geometrical priors (depth in this paper) for low-light enhancement, encompassing both image and video enhancement.
-To distill depth estimation capabilities from large-scale open-world depth estimation models, we introduce a lightweight depth estimator.
-Furthermore, the extracted depth-aware features are efficiently fused with the encoder features of the target network using our proposed HDGFFM, which incorporates correlation-based cross attention for fusion.
-Through extensive experiments conducted on representative datasets and methods, we demonstrate the effectiveness of our proposed strategy.
+This paper presents the first attempt to leverage geometric priors (specifically depth information) for low-light enhancement, covering both image and video enhancement tasks.
+Rather than extracting features directly from depth maps, we propose to derive depth-aware features from low-light images, facilitating easier fusion with image features.
+To achieve this, we introduce a network that predicts depth information from an input low-light image.
+This lightweight depth estimator distills depth estimation capabilities from large-scale, open-world depth models.
+Furthermore, the extracted depth-aware features are efficiently fused with the encoder features of the target network using our proposed HDGFFM module, which incorporates correlation-based cross-attention to combine the strengths of both self-attention and cross-attention mechanisms.
+Extensive experiments on representative datasets and methods validate the effectiveness of our proposed approach.